adbc-drivers/redshift/README.md

-# ADBC Driver for Amazon Redshift
+# ADBC Driver for Microsoft SQL Server

-Not affiliated with AWS.
+This project is not affiliated with AWS.

+> [!IMPORTANT]
+> This repository is only for issue tracking and community feedback.

 ## License